 Indigenous mentors support and encourage the indigenous students taking part in the program.
 This is a new role and applicants should be prepared to help identify ways that we can enrich the VCESS experience for indigenous students.

-Applicants should be pro-active and must identify as Indigenous Australian.
+Applicants should be pro-active and must identify as Australian Aboriginal and/or Torres Strait Islander.

 Time Commitment: Indigenous mentors should be available throughout Summer School to provide support to indigenous students, as well as willing to participate in meeting(s) in the lead up to the program.